ernestdolog/js-algorithms-cheatsheet/sorting/bubble-sort/README.md

 # Bubble sort
 goest through the array, swaps 2 values if they are in the incorrect order... repeats this over and over

+> It's good if you know surely that the data is almost totally sorted with 1-2 mistakes.

 #### pseudocode:
  - loop with a var from the end of array towards the beginning (this will do the loop over and over)